chikamichi/jquery.circular/README.md

 * Be overall complicated
 * Provide styles, pictures…

 "Trying" means those are my goals.
-For instance, it *does* make some unfair assumptions about your DOM tree at the moment.
+For instance, it *does* (atm) make unfair assumptions about your DOM tree.
 Oh my!

 ### What it is trying to do